minxalot/yache/README.md

 Pokémon Crystal if Game Freak wasn't fucking around.
 Based on the pokecrystal disassembly project.

+PLEASE DON'T ACTUALLY BUILD THIS, MOST THINGS I'VE LISTED BELOW AREN'T EVEN IMPLEMENTED YET LMAO

 ## Features
 - Various graphical enhancements:
 	- Adjusts some Pokémon sprites to make them more accurate to their Sugimori artwork from the time, while still keeping the classic Gen 2 look and feel
 	- Unique menu sprites for each Pokémon
 - A bunch of single-player bug fixes.
 - Improved and revamped trainer parties and movesets.
-Particularly, boss trainers (Gym Leaders, Elite Four, Rival, etc.) have recieved fairly large changes, but I stuck to only giving them Pokémon they're shown to have in other official media (such as HGSS or the anime), so things shouldn't feel TOO out of place.
+Particularly, boss trainers (Gym Leaders, Elite Four, Rival, etc.) have recieved fairly large changes, but I stuck to only giving them Pokémon they're shown to have in other official media (such as HGSS, the anime, or the Stadium series), so things shouldn't feel TOO out of place.
 - Proper level scaling.
 - Route 47, 48, and Cliff Cave.
-- Postgame Johto Pokémon are no longer locked behind the postgame.
+- Postgame Johto Pokémon are no longer locked behind the postgame, allowing for a greater variety of teambuilding options during the story.
-- Pokémon exclusive to G/S (like the Mareep line) are available again and no longer trade-exclusive
+- Pokémon exclusive to G/S (like the Mareep line) are available again and no longer trade-exclusive.
 - Bug fixes and enhancements introduced in the VC release:
 	- Safeguards against cross-regional trading
 	- GS Ball event